forgeproject/forgeproject.github.io/faq.md

 ## Scripting

 **Q: How do I script things in Total Miner?**
 A: Two ways.
-For map triggers and simple logic, use the built-in command system — see the [Scripting Command Reference](./scripting.html).
+For map triggers and simple logic, use the built-in command system — see the [Scripting Reference](./scripting.html).
 For deeper mods, Total Miner also has a Lua API — see the [Lua Documentation](./lua-docs.html).

 **Q: What's the difference between Scripting and Lua?**
 A: Scripting is Total Miner's own command language (`Message`, `SetBlock`, `If`/`EndIf`, and so on) used directly in maps.
 Lua is a full modding API with classes, hooks, and data types, used to build the mods on this site.